Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): Implementation

 \section{Implementation}

-We have implemented the analysis presented above in OCaml\footnote{\url{http://www.cs.bham.ac.uk/~hxt/research/rxxr2}}.
-It should be noted that this is a completely new implementation superseding the earlier analyser~\cite{analysisredos}.

-Apart from the code used for parsing regular expressions (and some other boilerplate code), the main source modules have an almost one-to-one correspondence with the concepts discussed in this paper.
-The following table illustrates this relationship:
+We implemented the analysis presented above in OCaml~\cite{rxxr2} (code-named \textit{RXXR}).
+Apart from the code used for parsing regular expressions (and some other boilerplate code), the main source modules have an almost one-to-one correspondence with the concepts discussed thus far.
+This relationship is illustrated in Table~\ref{fig_impl_correspondence}.

 Each module interface (\texttt{.mli} file) contains function definitions which directly correspond to various aspects of the analysis presented earlier.
 For an example, the NFA module provides the following function for querying ordered transitions: The NFA states are represented as integers.
 Each symbol of the input alphabet is encoded as a pair of characters, allowing a uniform representation of character classes (\texttt{[a-z]}) as well as individual characters.